 4. Always leave your card at home on outings

 Basically, taking your card along with you for shopping or nights out is a dangerous game that most times doesn’t end well.
 Therefore, the best approach is to always take your well-calculated budget sum and nothing more.
-Furthermore, this rule should not be toyed with especially for night-outs.
-This is because it’s almost certain that you would drunkenly spend over budget then regret the following morning.
+Furthermore, this rule should not be toyed with, especially for night-outs.
+This is because it’s almost certain that you would drunkenly spend over budget and then regret it the following morning.
 However, the money would already be gone by then.

 5. Don’t food shop when hungry

 This is one of the expressways to overspend.
 Basically, when you shop when hungry, it’s very easy to overspend as it’s a pressing need.
 Therefore, the best approach would be to plan your meals ahead down to the letter.
 With this, you’d know what to buy and buy exactly what you need.
 Basically, preplanning meals is the best approach to saving money on food.

 Like it or not, joint cooking with roommates is a very tidy approach to saving on food costs.
 Basically, you’d kill two birds with a stone by bonding with your roommates as well as saving money on food.
 However, this all depends on the even distribution of the food budget, so no one overspends.
 Therefore, cooking together when you fund most of the cost is a no-go.

 If your course allows you free time enough, take a part-time job to earn extra income.
 However, ensure you do not do this at the expense of your academics.
 Basically, from retail staff to bar staff and part-time teaching in secondary school, you can take a job.
 However, you could also check out these options on how to make money online if you’d rather not go for a job.